| How lying marketers sold Roe v. Wade to

 twofold: first, to capture the news media and thus public opinion, and

+then, to change the nation's abortion laws.
 Their success was rapid and total resulting in

 abortion being legalized in all 50 states, for virtually any reason, and